Get your free Bag more 9s tote today

 Modern RCA in practice: from manual to intelligent systems

 Traditional RCA was a retrospective document assembled after the pager stopped.
-Today, conducting root cause analysis should be assisted by a multi-agent AI SRE like Resolve AI from the first minute of an incident, then continues after restoration to capture knowledge and drive continuous improvement.
+Today, modern AI SRE tools, such as a multi-agent AI SRE like Resolve AI, can assist RCA from the first minute of an incident by correlating telemetry, recent changes, dependency context, and known failure patterns.

 What modern, agentic RCA looks like: